United Arab Emirates corporate law: Branch / Representative Office

 A branch office has the same legal identity as its parent company and conducts business under the name of its parent company.
 A branch office may only be engaged in activities similar to those of its parent company but it is not permitted to carry on the business of importing the products of its parent company, a function reserved for local trade agents.
 In some cases the Branch of a foreign company are required to obtain an additional license from UAE Ministry of Economy.

 Representative office, on the other hand, is limited to promoting its parent company’s activities i.e. gathering information and soliciting orders and projects to be performed by the company’s head office.

 A UAE national must be appointed as a ‘service agent’ for the branch or representative office.

 Civil Company

 A civil company is a business partnership for professionals like doctors, lawyers, engineers and accountants.

 A civil company is 100% owned by the professional partners (except for engineering civil company), however, a UAE National Local Service Agent is normally required.

 A foreign company can be a partner in a civil company, as long as the foreign company is in the same field as the civil company.

+Economic Substance Requirements

+In 2019, the UAE implemented economic substance requirements for mainland and Free Trade Zone companies engaged in specific "relevant activities" as outlined in the UAE Cabinet of Ministers Resolution No. 57 of 10 August 2020.
+These activities include banking, insurance, investment fund management, lease-finance, headquarters, shipping, holding company, intellectual property, and distribution and service centre businesses.

+To comply, companies must demonstrate substantial economic presence within the UAE, including conducting core income-generating activities locally, being directed and managed within the country, and maintaining adequate employees, operating expenditure, and physical assets in the UAE.

+Reporting for Economic Substance

+UAE companies must annually notify the competent authority about their relevant activities, income, and financial year details, with a submission deadline of 30 June for the preceding year.
+This requirement applies to all companies, including those exempt from the economic substance obligations, such as investment funds, certain tax residents outside the UAE, and entities conducting business solely within the UAE.

+Additionally, companies subject to these requirements must submit an Economic Substance Report within 12 months of their financial year-end, detailing their relevant activities, income, expenses, assets, employees, and confirming compliance with the economic substance test.